haitian-sun/GraftNet/README.md

 # GraftNet

-This is the implementation of GraftNet described in EMNLP 2018 paper "Open Domain Question Answering Using Early Fusion of Knowledge Bases and Text".
+This is the implementation of GraftNet described in EMNLP 2018 paper [Open Domain Question Answering Using Early Fusion of Knowledge Bases and Text](https://arxiv.org/abs/1809.00782).

 ### Demo
 This repo contains pretrained models with the full text corpus and knowledge base, and generated datasets with incomplete knowledge base (10%, 30%, 50%).
-The default folder structure is shown as followed:
+The default folder structure is as follows:

 ```
 GraftNet